Burndowntheworld/docs/docs/source/usage.rst

 Installation
 ------------

-To use Lumache, first install it using pip:
+To use BurnLang, first install it using git:

 .. code-block:: console

-   (.venv) $ pip install lumache
+   (.venv) $ git install ur mom

 Creating recipes
 ----------------